mattbasta/client-performance-handbook/manuscript/01-Introduction-to-Web-Performance.md

 On a more tangible level, improved performance is often a sign of better resource utilization.
 The more efficiently an application can produce a response, the better the underlying resources are being used.
 For example:

 - Decreased payload in a web application means smaller load times, but it also means decreased bandwidth usage.
 Depending on hosting costs, saving bytes can save quite a bit of money.
 - Increased server efficiency means fewer servers are needed.
-When Facebook switched from Zend PHP to HipHop (a tool built to compile PHP to native code), they were able to decrease the number of web servers they used by a factor of five[^hiphop_decreased_servers].
+When Facebook switched from Zend PHP to HipHop (a tool built to compile PHP to native code), they were able to decrease the number of web servers they used by a factor of five[^hiphopdecreasedservers].
-    [^hiphop_decreased_servers]See *The HipHop compiler for PHP*, presented at OOPSLA 2012
 - Decreasing the number of requests that a client is required to make in order to load a page proportionally decreases the number of requests that the back-end server needs to handle.
 Decreased load on the server results in greater capacity.
 - Simplifying and refactoring code has many benefits, including decreased size and increased performance.
 Clean and well-structured code also requires less engineering attention than gnarly spaghetti code, and increases an engineer's ability to diagnose and fix problems more quickly in the future.

+[^hiphopdecreasedservers]: See *The HipHop compiler for PHP*, presented at OOPSLA 2012

 ## Categorizing Users